 Scott Stewart, YMWLS Co-Dean

-Scott serves as the Director of Religious Education at Eliot Unitarian Chapel in Kirkwood, MO and has served on the YMWLS staff since 2014.
+Scott serves as the Director of Religious Education and Youth Group Leader at Eliot Unitarian Chapel in Kirkwood, MO and has served on the YMWLS staff since 2014.
 He’s an enthusiastic supporter of UU youth and eagerly attends and supports as many UU youth events and leadership opportunities as possible.
-Scott and his wife Jennifer have been married for 15 years.
+Scott and his wife Jennifer have been married for 16 years.
 He enjoys reading, traveling throughout the country, playing games with family and friends, hiking, viewing wildlife, and bird watching.
 Scott is also an avid supporter of the St. Louis Cardinals and the St. Louis Blues.